Oman

 Next elections 2027, legislative

-• Struggles to include Omani citizens in the growth of the non-oil private sector and in its transition away from hydrocarbons.
+• Challenges in integrating citizens into the non-oil private sector and transitioning away from hydrocarbons.